[ planning index ] [ home ]

 The core area of the District contains a variety of commercial, industrial, educational and manufacturing facilities.
 These include shopping centers, several public and private schools, mixed occupancy retail and commercial, a centralized hazardous materials receiving facility, a materials recycling facility, government buildings, high-tech manufacturing, pre 1900’s retail and various medical facilities including large, multi-story retirement and convalescent complexes.
 Of these occupancies, there are several that are vacant or undergoing transformation from their previous uses.

-The single-family residential structure represents the largest single fire problem in the District.
-Organized residential development has been within the scope of the Uniform Fire Code and is protected by adequate water supplies and road infrastructures.
-Much of the single-family residential development occurs on small parcels and is not subject to the requirements for water supplies and equipment access.
+The single family, residential structure represents the largest single fire problem in the District.
+Organized residential development has been within the scope of the California Fire Code and is protected by adequate water supplies and road infrastructures.
+Much of the single-family residential development has occurred on small parcels and has not been subject to the requirements for water supplies and equipment access.
 These isolated structures are also at risk because of their exposure to the wildland fire environment.

 Vehicle Fires